 The obvious and ideal strategy is to maximize the chances for a successful experience.
 Luckily, there are plenty of ways to do that, or at least, to avoid some of the most common hazards.

-Beyond issues with leashes, meetings that take place in open spaces rather than confined areas allow dogs room to move and to get away if they choose—one reason that having dogs greet outside is preferable to indoors.
+Meetings that take place in open spaces rather than confined areas allow dogs room to move and to get away if they choose—one reason that having dogs greet outside is preferable to indoors.
 There’s also another reason.

 In a study of olfactory investigation and urination at a dog park, Anneke Lisberg, PhD, noticed a strong tendency of entering dogs to walk or run away from the dogs swarming them at the gate, and then urinate once they were at a distance.
 Often, the other dogs would investigate the urine, which provided the new dog with some breathing room.
 Lisberg hypothesized that urinating gives dogs an opportunity to communicate with other dogs without continuing to be sniffed directly, thus breaking the tension that is so common when dogs who don’t know each other are greeting.
 If that’s true, it means that when housetrained dogs are inside, they’re robbed of a valuable strategy to de-escalate any greeting-related anxieties they might experience because they don’t feel free to use this “pee-and-flee” option.